Reshma Saujani: Girls Who Code

 Saujani founded Girls Who Code in 2012 after visiting schools and becoming aware of the gender disparity in computing while campaigning for Congress.
 Saujani was a speaker at the 2016 TED Conference, with her talk focusing on encouraging young girls to take risks and learn to program.

+Other activities

+She was elected to a six-year term on the Harvard Board of Overseers, in 2019.

-In February 2018, Saujani launched a companion podcast of the same name to her book Brave, Not Perfect.
-Since launch, it has featured guests including First Lady Jill Biden, Representative Alexandria Ocasio-Cortez and others.
-In January 2021, she placed advertisements in The New York Times and The Washington Post calling on the Biden administration to support the passage of a “Marshall Plan for Moms” in the form of a resolution introduced by Representative Grace Meng and pass a series of financial relief executive actions benefiting mothers and women in the workforce.
+In January 2021, she placed advertisements in The New York Times and The Washington Post calling on the Biden administration to support the passage of a "Marshall Plan for Moms" in the form of a resolution introduced by Representative Grace Meng and pass a series of financial relief executive actions benefiting mothers and women in the workforce.

 Books

 Saujani is the author of Women Who Don't Wait in Line: Break the Mold, Lead the Way, published by Houghton Mifflin Harcourt in 2013, and Girls Who Code: Learn to Code and Change the World, published by Viking in August 2017, and Brave, Not Perfect: Fear Less, Fail More, and Live Bolder in 2018.

-She is the author of the forthcoming book Pay Up: The Future of Women and Work (and Why It’s Different Than You Think) expected in March 2022.
+She is the author of the book Pay Up: The Future of Women and Work (and Why It’s Different Than You Think) published in March 2022.